TibaChang/JCC/README.md

 Phase 4:Code Generation
 ---------------------------
-- As the above says,JCC's code generation does not support the full functionalities as the previous phases.
+- As the above says,JCC's `code generation` does not support the full functionalities as the previous phases.
 **Supported semantic code generation:**
 - `if(expression)`
 - `if(expression){ statement }else{ statement }`
 - `for(expression;expression;expression)`
   - NOTE:Both `if`, `if else` and `for` does not support `self recursive`
   - However, `for statement` inside `for statement` are supported,vice versa.
+    - If you would like to make JCC support `self recursive`,you need to give the `jmp relevant instruction` a pseudo label,and replace it after the most outside `if` or `for` is scanned.
 - `declaration` always before `statement`
   - declaration
     - JCC does not check type for variable assignment,if and only if there is LValue at the left side.
 - use `printf` as the C89 <stdio.h> usage.
   - JCC does not support fully function call,excluding `printf`
+  - If you would like to accomplish the function call functionality of JCC
+    - Some part of the functionalities are done,such as `passing at most 4 arguments`
+    - Need to do:
+      - `passing return value`
 - Arthimatic
   - `+` and `-` can be use together
     - `Ex: int a = 5+100-10000;`
-      - variable on the left side is also supported.
+    - `Ex: a = b+c-100;`
+      - if `b` and `c` are already declared.
   - `*` , `/` and `%` can be use together
     - `Ex: int a = 1000*5%79`
-      - variable on the left side is also supported.
+    - `Ex: a = b*c%100;`
+      - if `b` and `c` are already declared.
 - See [demo_code.c](https://github.com/JaredCJR/JCC/blob/master/demo/demo_code.c) to know the real situation!
+  - JCC currently does not support mixing `+` or `-` with `*` or `/`or `%`.
+    - If you would like to support this functionality,all you need is to provide temporary registers or creat a space in local stack to store the temporary value.

 How to debug the JCC